 A key component of the work is the use of words, hidden in plain sight: Joumana uses her own variants on Kufic, the first great Arabic script, now largely forgotten even by native speakers.
 She received the essence of Kufi while working with master calligrapher Samir Sayegh, and went on to gain a deep understanding of it through her own practice and research.

 Materials and techniques are varied, ranging from hand-ground pigments to laser-cut wood; Joumana particularly enjoys cutting and layering paper to achieve effects of depth and shadows.

 Joumana’s work is found in private and public collections in the UK, the USA and the Middle-East.
-She teaches at the Arab-British Centre in London.
+She works out of her Southwark art studio and teaches Kufic design at the Arab-British Centre in central London.